th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 and read/write/select/epoll etc calls, instead of having to handle sockets and all their options.
-That's what the bind() and register() calls in Ouroboros do for Ouroboros applications: you bind some program to that name _from the command line_, you register the name in the layer (equivalent of creating the socket) _from the command line_ , and all the (server) program has to do is call _flow\_accept()_ and it will receive incoming flows.
-It is this change in the RINA API that inspired us to name our very first public presentation about Ouroboros, at FOSDEM 2018,
-[IPC in 1-2-3](https://archive.fosdem.org/2018/schedule/event/ipc/).
+That's what the bind() and register() calls in Ouroboros do for Ouroboros applications: you bind some program to a name _from the command line_, you register that name in the layer _from the command line_ , and all the (server) program has to do is call _flow\_accept()_ and it will receive incoming flows.
+It is this change in the RINA API that inspired us to name our very first public presentation about Ouroboros, at FOSDEM 2018, [IPC in 1-2-3](https://archive.fosdem.org/2018/schedule/event/ipc/).

 When we tried to propose them to the RINA community, these changes